Four Noble Truths

-The four truths
+The Four Truths

 Full set – Dhammacakkappavattana Sutta

 The four truths are best known from their presentation in the Dhammacakkappavattana Sutta text, which contains two sets of the four truths, while various other sets can be found in the Pāli Canon, a collection of scriptures in the Theravadan Buddhist tradition.
 The full set, which is most commonly used in modern expositions, contains grammatical errors, pointing to multiple sources for this set and translation problems within the ancient Buddhist community.
 Nevertheless, they were considered correct by the Pali tradition, which did not correct them.

 According to the Buddhist tradition, the Dhammacakkappavattana Sutta, "Setting the Wheel of Dhamma in Motion", contains the first teachings that the Buddha gave after attaining full awakening, and liberation from rebirth.
 According to L. S. Cousins, many scholars are of the view that "this discourse was identified as the first sermon of the Buddha only at a later date," and according to professor of religion Carol S. Anderson the four truths may originally not have been part of this sutta, but were later added in some versions.
-Within this discourse, the four noble truths are given as follows ("bhikkus" is normally translated as "Buddhist monks"):
+Within this discourse, the four noble truths are given as follows ("bhikkhus" is normally translated as "Buddhist monks"):

 According to this sutra, with the complete comprehension of these four truths release from samsara, the cycle of rebirth, was attained:

 The comprehension of these four truths by his audience leads to the opening of the Dhamma Eye, that is, the attainment of right vision: